plainblack/wrebuild/readme.txt

 To build the WRE for your platform follow these simple steps.

-1) Download wrebuild-x.x.x-core.tar.gz (this distribution)
+1) Download wrebuild-x.x.x-source.tar.gz (this distribution)

-2) Download wrebuild-x.x.x-prereqs.tar.gz

-3) Extract the core
+2) Extract the source.

-	tar xvfz wrebuild-x.x.x-core.tar.gz

-4) Extract the prereqs into the source folder of the core

-	cd wrebuild
-	tar xvfz /path/to/wrebuild-x.x.x-prereqs.tar.gz
+	tar xvfz wrebuild-x.x.x-source.tar.gz

-5) Make a /data folder and make it writable by you.
+3) Make a /data folder and make it writable by you.
 Note that you should not install or run the WRE as root.

 	sudo mkdir /data
 	sudo chown you /data

-6) Run build.sh
+4) Run build.sh

 	./build.sh

 That's it.
-You'll probably have to answer a few questions toward the end of the build process, but this will create a working WRE in the /data folder of your system.
+This will create a working WRE in the /data/wre folder of your system.

 NOTE: The build process can take a really long time.
 Depending upon the speed of your system it can take anywhere from 2 to 6 hours.